capitalone/serverless-shell/README.md

 npm install --save serverless-shell
 ```

-Add the plugin and set some env vars to your `serverless.yml`:
+Add the plugin and set some env vars in your `serverless.yml`:

 ```yaml
 provider: